Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Software Sustainability Actions

 All actions that can reduce the carbon emissions of a piece of software fall into one of three categories.
-The SCI specification intends to encourage more of these actions to be taken in developing software applications.
+The SCI specification intends to encourage more of these actions to be taken during the development and maintenance of software applications.

 - **Energy Efficiency**: Actions taken to make software use less electricity to perform the same function.
 - **Hardware Efficiency**: Actions taken to make software use less physical resources to perform the same function.